Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Technical Notes and Extended Comments

-In continuation to Section~\ref{subsec:feature_map_eigenbasis_time}: Eigenvalues $\lambda_i(t)$ contract or expand based on evolving inter-node (semantic) affinities, while eigenvectors $u_i(t)$ adjust the directions of these semantic modes.
+Eigenvalues $\lambda_i(t)$ contract or expand based on evolving inter-node (semantic) affinities, while eigenvectors $u_i(t)$ adjust the directions of these semantic modes.
 Including $\mathcal{T}_t$ explicitly allows us to control hallucination sensitivity: as lower temperatures $\mathcal{T}_t \downarrow 0$ emphasize stable low-energy modes, reducing hallucinations leading to more desired outputs and vice versa.
+In a nutshell, the time variation of \(\{(\lambda_i(t),u_i(t))\}\) arises from the temperature schedule \(\mathcal{T}_t\), which changes the affinities on the graph edges and hence the spectrum of \(\mathcal{L}_{\mathcal{T}_t}^{\mathrm{multi}}\).